Testing… Testing… 123: How to Pilot Your Competency or Skill Project

 1. A group of employees (e.g., job family) with the greatest need (e.g., high turnover in the job family, hard to find candidates, no individual learning plans in place, etc.).

 2. A group that shows enthusiasm for using the key competencies or skills.
-This way this group can help you to champion the use of competencies or skills.
+This way this group can help you to champion the use of competencies across the rest of the organization.

 3. A group that leaders identify a compelling need for and are willing to allocate resources to.

-How big of a pilot group do you need?
+How big a pilot project or group do you need?

 To learn more about leadership competencies and integrating competencies into your talent management programs (e.g., hiring, learning and development, career pathing), check out our Using Competencies for HR Toolkit!